google/turbinia/docs/developer/sre-doc.md

     *   <code>$ ./update-gcp-infra.sh -i
         {INSTANCEID}
-        -z us-central1-f -c stop</code>
+        -z {ZONE} -c stop</code>

     ---
     **NOTE**

-    Workers are shut down asynchronously so it will take a while to show them as "RUNNING"
+    Workers are shut down asynchronously so it will take a while to show them as "STOPPED".

     ---

 #### Start infrastructure

-*   The management script will make sure startup is done in the correct order
+*   The management script will make sure startup is done in the correct order:

     *   <code>$ ./update-gcp-infra.sh -i
        {INSTANCEID}
-        -z us-central1-f -c start</code>
+        -z {ZONE} -c start</code>

     ---

     **NOTE**

-    workers are started up asynchronously so it will take a while to show them as "RUNNING"
+    workers are started up asynchronously so it will take a while to show them as "RUNNING".

     ---